martanne/vis/README.md

   The text is currently snapshotted whenever an operator is completed as well as when insert or replace mode is left.
 Additionally a snapshot is also taken if in insert or replace mode a certain idle time elapses.

   Another idea is to snapshot based on the distance between two consecutive editing operations (as they are likely unrelated and thus should be individually reversible).

+  Besides the regular undo functionality, the key bindings `g+` and `g-` traverse the history in chronological order.
+Further more the `:earlier` and `:later` commands provide means to restore the text to an arbitrary state.

   The repeat command `.` works for all operators and is able to repeat the last insertion or replacement.

 ### Macros

   `[a-z]` are recoginized macro names, `q` starts a recording, `@` plays it back.
   `@@` refers to the least recently recorded macro.

 ### Command line prompt

-  At the `:`-command prompt only the following commands are recognized:
+  At the `:`-command prompt only the following commands are recognized, any valid unique prefix can be used:

     :nnn        go to line nnn
     :bdelete    close all windows which display the same file as the current one :edit       replace current file with a new one or reload it from disk :open       open a new window
     :qall       close all windows, exit editor
     :quit       close currently focused window
     :read       insert content of another file at current cursor position :split      split window horizontally
     :vsplit     split window vertically
     :new        open an empty window, arrange horizontally :vnew       open an empty window, arrange vertically :wq         write changes then close window
     :xit        like :wq but write only when changes have been made :write      write current buffer content to file :saveas     save file under another name
+    :substitute search and replace currently implemented in terms of `sed(1)` :!          filter range through external command
+    :earlier    revert to older text state
+    :later      revert to newer text state
     :set        set the options below

      tabwidth   [1-8]